The Physics Of Hockey

 As shown in the figure above, the toe is the very end of the blade.
 The toe comes in two basic shapes: round and square.
 The difference between the two is that the round toe allows more ability to control the puck at the tip, while the square toe increases the blocking area at the tip.

 A good choice of material for hockey sticks is carbon fiber.
 It is lightweight and has high strength.
 This is important for ease of puck control and for making shots, such as the slapshot (which will be discussed next).
 This is a good example of how material science is an important part of the physics of hockey.

 In the slapshot, players can clock puck speeds of over 100 miles per hour, making it the hardest shot in hockey.

 The hockey player begins the slapshot by raising the stick behind his body, as shown below.

 Next, the player violently strikes the ice slightly behind the puck, and uses his weight to bend the stick, storing energy in it like a spring.
 When the face of the blade strikes the puck the player rotates his wrists and shifts his weight in order to release this stored energy and transfer it to the puck.
 The result is the puck reaching a speed faster than it would if the player simply hit the puck directly.
 The kinetic energy of the puck after impact is equal to the stored energy in the hockey stick.

 The figure below shows the point of impact between the stick and puck.
 You can clearly see the bend in the stick.

 Photo credit: Dinur

-Thus, the physics of hockey taking place here is the transfer of energy from player to stick, and from stick to puck.
+Thus, the physics taking place here is the transfer of energy from player to stick, and from stick to puck.
 The advantage of storing energy in the stick is that (upon release) it strikes the puck faster than the player can, causing the puck to reach a greater speed.

 Photo credit: HowlingMad